OrelCohenTech/OrelCohenTech/README.md

 ## 🚀 Featured Projects

 ### [Titanic-ml](https://github.com/OrelCohenTech/titanic-ml-assignment)
 This assignment applies supervised machine learning to the classic Titanic survival prediction task.
+Using structured Excel datasets for training and testing, we build classification models to predict passenger survival.
+The project involves data preprocessing, feature selection.

 ### [Create Pacman](https://github.com/OrelCohenTech/Create_Pacman)
 A Java-based implementation of the classic Pac-Man game.
 The project demonstrates object-oriented principles and includes graphical elements, maze navigation, and AI-controlled ghosts.